FUEL4EP/Creality_Ender_3_S1_Pro/Readme.md

 ## IMPORTANT

 - After the firmware upgrade execute a reset to factory settings with the touch screen menu of the 3D printer.
+- Without a factory reset the saving to EEPROM does not work!

 ## Install 'pronterface' on your computer / laptop